microsoftgraph/microsoft-graph-docs-contrib/concepts/connecting-external-content-connectors-api-overview.md

 Add as many labels as you can, but ensure that they are accurately mapped to properties.
 Do not add a label to a property if it doesn't make sense.
 Incorrect mappings will deteriorate the experience.

-  **Important**
+> [!IMPORTANT]

-All properties that you map to labels must be retrievable.
+> All properties that you map to labels must be retrievable.

 #### Relevance

 By applying as many accurately mapped labels as possible, you can also improve the discovery of your content through search.
-We highly recommend defining as many of the below labels as possible, listed by potential impact on discovery in descending order:
+We highly recommend defining as many of the following labels as possible, listed by potential impact on discovery in descending order:

 - title
 - lastModifiedDateTime